 Deciding on a unit mix means you’re deciding the storage unit dimensions that would best fit your customer’s needs.
-This may seem like an easy pick-and-choose process where anyone could select a few units of each size, but couldn’t be farther from the truth.
+This may seem like an easy pick-and-choose process where anyone could select a few units of each size, but that couldn’t be further from the truth.
 There are many unit size options and each serves a tenant differently, here are a few of the most common:

 Determining the buildable area of the potential site and marrying it to the market analysis is crucial for choosing a successful unit mix.
 Before deciding on a unit mix for your facility, it is helpful to know how many units your site can accommodate.
 Knowing how much space you have on your property to build is the first step, as you can’t paint a picture until you know the perimeter of the canvas.
 A feasibility study is a great resource to answer that question and many more before breaking ground.